-By default, null values do not appear in chart widgets.
+By default, null values do not appear in charts.
 If, for example, a user creates a chart showing sales for each day of the week, days for which there were no sales would be omitted from the X axis.

-Users looking to include null values in their charts can work around this limitation by using Chart Layout One.
-Chart Layout One allows the user to define each point in a chart whereas Layout Two and Layout Three infer the data structure from the report's design.
+Users looking to include null values in their charts can work around this limitation by using Cell-Based Layout (Layout 1).
+Cell-Based charts allow the user to define each point in a chart.

-Once the report data has been set up, the user can add a chart to the report footer, select Data Layout One on the Data tab, and begin assigning each point its X and Y values.
+- On the Chart Wizard's Data tab, advance to the Data tab, and begin assigning each point its X and Y values.